publiclab/publiclab-archive/notes/warren/08-08-2013/improvements-and-additions-to-the-new-website.md

 ---
-title: "Improvements and additions to the new website"\ntagnames: 'website, plots2'
+title: "Improvements and additions to the new website"

+tagnames: 'website, plots2'
 author: warren
 path: /notes/warren/08-08-2013/improvements-and-additions-to-the-new-website.md
 nid: 8983